gardener/gardener/docs/concepts/gardenlet.md

 If that is the case, the gardenlet renews the lease in the Garden cluster in the `gardener-system-seed-lease` namespace and updates the `GardenletReady` condition in the `status.conditions` field of the `Seed` resource.
 For more information, see [this section](#lease-reconciler).

-Similarly to the `node-lifecycle-controller` inside the `kube-controller-manager`, the `gardener-controller-manager` features a `seed-lifecycle-controller` that sets the `GardenletReady` condition to `Unknown` in case the gardenlet fails to renew the lease.
+Similar to the `node-lifecycle-controller` inside the `kube-controller-manager`, the `gardener-controller-manager` features a `seed-lifecycle-controller` that sets the `GardenletReady` condition to `Unknown` in case the gardenlet fails to renew the lease.
 As a consequence, the `gardener-scheduler` doesn’t consider this seed cluster for newly created shoot clusters anymore.